stephenballot/me/README.md

 ----

-This document is a living breathing thing and likely incomplete.
+This document is likely incomplete.
 I update it frequently and would appreciate your feedback.